History of Red Star Belgrade: Post-Yugoslav years (2004–2009)

 On 10 March 2007, Red Star lost 0–3 at home to Vojvodina, and after the Delije chanted "Dušan must go", Bajević infamously packed his bags and left the pitch even though the match had not even finished.
 Red Star still finished in first place at the end of that season.
 Boško Gjurovski was picked as Bajević's replacement, but after Red Star lost against Levadia in a second qualifying round match on 8 August 2007, the club administration pressured him to leave after only five months.
 Gjurovski was replaced by Milorad Kosanović, who had last coached Red Star in 1998.
 Kosanović coached the team to the 2007–08 UEFA Cup, where Red Star was drawn into Group F with Bayern Munich, Braga, Bolton Wanderers, and Aris.
 Less than two weeks before the group stage began, Dragan Stojković resigned as club president.
 He was replaced by Toplica Spasojević on 20 November 2007.

 In their group stage opener, Red Star lost against Bayern 2–3 at home, with two goals for Bayern scored by a 17-year old Toni Kroos.
 The opener set the tone for the rest of the UEFA Cup campaign, and Kosanović resigned mid-season after Red Star lost to Aris 3–0 on 8 November 2007.
-In spite of a continuing succession of coach changes, Red Star finished last in the group, losing every group stage match.
+Because of a continuing succession of coach changes, Red Star finished last in the group, losing every group stage match.
 Furthermore, they failed to defend the title from the previous season, as Red Star finished second behind Partizan in the domestic league at the end of the 2007–08 season.
 Red Star would not win the league again for another six years.